Table of Contents

 Evaluation editing or structural editing is done when an editor looks at a manuscript to evaluate the structure, completeness, flow, and overall quality of writing.
 In this type of editing, the writer is offered short suggestions and memos to address the key areas of concern in the flow of content.
 Focusing on the structural integrity of writing, an evaluation edit also focuses on the big picture.

-The key difference between an evaluation edit and a developmental edit is that you need a completed piece of content for evaluation.
+The critical difference between an evaluation edit and a developmental edit is that you need a completed piece of content for evaluation.
 In contrast, developmental editing starts at the ideation stage itself.
-Once you have received a good evaluation for your writing, your content may be ready for proofreading or copyediting.
+Once you have received a good review for your writing, your content may be ready for proofreading or copyediting.

 3. Content editing

 Content editing is also called full editing or substantive editing.
-In this case, an editor digs into the words on a page.
+In this type of editing, an editor digs into the words on a page.
 Unlike developmental and evaluation edits, the content editor carefully edits the manuscript with keen attention to sentence structures, ideation, and choice of words.

 A content editor offers a paragraph-level markup on any piece of content, with corrections, suggestions, and advice.
 The focus is also on the voice or tone of content, which significantly impacts a reader.